teknoman117/P80C550-SPM-CPLD/README.md

 ## Self Programming

-The self programming control register is overlain on the Power Status Register on the base board, as only bit 7 is defined (the other bits are high-Z).
+The self programming control register overlays the Power Status Register on the base board, as only bit 7 is defined (the other bits are high-Z).
 This allows the use of these 7 bits in expansion boards.
 A total of 19 address bits (512 KiB) are provided for the SPM memory device.
 When accessed as code memory, A18 -> A16 are set to 0 and A15 -> A13 are forwarded from the address bus.
 The CPLD has no electrical connection to A12 -> A0 of the memory device.
 When accessed as xdata memory via an 8 KiB window at A000h, A19 -> A13 are set to the "SPM Memory Page" bits from the control register.

 During development an SST39SF040 was used as the reference memory device.
 Along with the SST39SF010 (128 KiB) and SST39SF020 (256 KiB), it is one of the few parallel flash memories still in production at a reasonable price ($2 USD).
 It also has a page size of 4 KiB is awesome, as most comparable flash memories of the era (e.g. AM29F040) had 64 KiB pages.
 Another option is to use a RAM for the SPM memory device, the tradeoff being that the ROM has to load an image to execute from somewhere (such as an SD/MMC card).